 Flea and Tick Shampoo for Dogs

-Flea and tick dog shampoos are a thing of the past (or at least should be).
-While they still exist and new companies keep manufacturing new and “safer” dog flea shampoos, many of these shampoos contain harsh chemicals or tea tree oil that can dry out your pet’s skin and even cause toxicity.
-The only way to fight fleas and ticks is with chemicals, so you cannot have a completely safe shampoo that's effective for parasites.
+Yes, they still exist and new companies keep manufacturing “better” and “safer” flea shampoos, many of which still contain harsh chemicals that can dry out a dog's skin and cause toxicity.
+This is because the only way to fight fleas and ticks is with strong chemicals, so you can't have a completely safe shampoo that's effective for parasites.

-Furthermore, dog flea shampoos are rarely effective.
-The chemicals may help to temporarily drive away fleas and ticks on your pet’s body, but the effects are not long-lasting enough to prevent the parasites from jumping on your dog the next time he encounters one.
-This has been demostrated in several studies (7, 8) all of which clearly show the lack of effectiveness of any type of flea shampoo for dogs.
+Furthermore, unlike specific flea treatments, dog flea shampoos are rarely effective.
+The chemicals may help to temporarily drive away fleas and ticks from your pet’s body, but the effects are not long-lasting enough to prevent these parasites from jumping on your dog shortly afterwards.
+This has been demonstrated in several studies (7, 8) all of which clearly show the lack of effectiveness of any type of flea shampoo for dogs.

 “Regular weekly shampooing of dogs did reduce the number of fleas compared to the controls, but it was not sufficient to eliminate flea burdens as shown by the fact that only one dog in the shampoo group was free of fleas…”